alex/what-happens-when/README.rst

 driver.
 The driver translates the signal into a key code which is passed to the OS X ``WindowServer`` process.
-Resultantly, the ``WindowServer`` dispatches an event to any appropriate (e.g. active or listening) applications through their Mach port where it it placed into an event queue.
+Resultantly, the ``WindowServer`` dispatches an event to any appropriate (e.g. active or listening) applications through their Mach port where it is placed into an event queue.
 Events can then be read from this queue by threads with sufficient privileges calling the ``mach_ipc_dispatch`` function.
 This most commonly occurs through, and is handled by, an ``NSApplication`` main event loop, via an ``NSEvent`` of